 Let's also consider this security breach problem from another viewpoint.
-If for some reasons and applications it is required to directly compare the encrypted data to obtain the magnitude relations among the plaintexts, the privacy breach problem described above is also suitable for use here.
-Therefore, it is concluded that (1) if Paillier cryptosystem is used, the user chosen key r must be chosen at random or content-dependent and (2) homomorphic comparison on single encrypted data is insecure.
+If for some reasons and applications it is required to directly compare the encrypted data to obtain the magnitude relations among the plaintexts, the privacy breach problem described above cannot be ignored.
+Therefore, it is concluded that if the Paillier cryptosystem is used, the user chosen key r must be chosen at random or content-dependent.

-2) Direct Comparison on Linear Combination of Encrypted Data (One-to-Many Mapping): According the above observations, the user chosen key r in Eq.
+4.2.2 Direct Comparison on Linear Combination of Encrypted Data (One-to-Many Mapping)

+According the above observations, the user chosen key r in Eq.
 (1) must be variable.
 Under this circumstance, given the plaintext m_i , the resultant ciphertexts c_i 's will be different according to the used user keys r_i 's, leading to one-to-many mapping.
-This states the property of semantic security in the Paillier cryptosystem.
+This exhibits the property of semantic security in the Paillier cryptosystem.